dlyubimov/ecoadapters/README.md

   (similar to R-Hadoop) but specifically adapting to sequence files with encapsulated protobuf messages.
 More detail on this comes with the help of "ecor" R package contained here in "ecor" maven module.
+* some rudimentary "Scheme" support for Cascading helping to read and write sequence files with a protobuf payload.
 * misc

 Mainly, it enables projection of attributes, nesting of messages and mapping